 - 10.1.
-AFI 32-6005, Unaccompanied Housing Management, outlines which personnel will be assigned unaccompanied housing (dorm room).
-Unless extenuating circumstances exist (building renovations, full occupancy rate, etc.), unaccompanied personnel in the grades E-1 through E-3 and E-4 with less than three years of service will be assigned a dorm room. - 10.2.
+AFI 32-6000, Housing Management, outlines which personnel will be assigned unaccompanied housing (dorm room).
+Unless extenuating circumstances exist (building renovations, full occupancy rate, etc.), unaccompanied personnel in the grades E-1 through E-4 with less than three years of service will be assigned a dormroom. - 10.2.
 Dormitory residents are expected to maintain their government quarters in a neat, orderly, and clean fashion, free from clutter and trash.
-Additionally, dormitory residents are encouraged to decorate their assigned rooms as they wish, however, decorations must be in good taste and the room must be returned to the condition in which it was issued when the member departs. - 10.3.
-Due to mission requirements and multiple shift workers, dorm quiet hours are 24/7.
+Additionally, dormitory residents are encouraged to decorate their assigned rooms as they wish, however, decorations must be in good taste and the room must be returned to the condition in which it was issued when the member departs.
+Wall decorations are permitted in dorms as long as they present no fire hazard.
+Do not hang or affix decorations from ceiling.
+Attaching decorations to light fixtures or fire alarm equipment is prohibited. - 10.3.
+Due to mission requirements and multiple shift workers, dorm quiet hours are 24/7. - 10.4.

-- 10.4.
 Cohabitation is not authorized. - 10.5.
 Dormitory guests are defined as, a civilian or military member who is not currently assigned a billet in the dormitory facilities of Misawa Air Base.
 The following rules apply to dormitory guests: - 10.5.1.
-Dormitory guests must be at least 18 years old and escorted by the sponsoring resident at all times.
+Dormitory guests must be at least 18 years old and always escorted by the sponsoring resident.
 Dormitory guests are prohibited on campus between 2400-0600 hours.
-The sponsoring resident is responsible for the actions of their guests (e.g. ensuring quiet hours are enforced). - 10.5.2.
+The sponsoring resident is responsible for the actions of their guests (i.e., ensuring quiet hours are enforced). - 10.5.2.
 Overnight guests are not authorized.
-If a guest is sleeping in a dorm room at any time, day or night, they are considered to be an overnight guest. - 10.5.3.
+If a guest is sleeping in a dorm room at any time, day, or night, they are considered an overnight guest. - 10.5.3.
 Dormitory residents may request a maximum of one 30-day social visit for spouses or significant others during any 12-month period.
 If approved, the resident will be authorized to host his/her guest in the dormitory and cohabitation restrictions will not apply.
-The resident will be required to take leave for the duration of the guest's visit and must escort him/her at all times while on the dormitory campus, ensuring he/she complies with all base regulations and dormitory policies.
-This request must be approved by the resident's Commander or First Sergeant and a copy of the approval must be provided to the Dormitory Management Office. - 10.6.
+The resident will be required to take leave for the duration of the guest's visit and must always escort him/her while on the dormitory campus, ensuring he/she complies with all base regulations and dormitory policies.
+This request must be approved by the resident's Commander or First Sergeant and a copy of the approval must be provided to the Dormitory Management Office.

+- 10.6.
+Dormitory residents are prohibited from having live pets except for aquarium fish and turtles. - 10.7.
 For more information about unaccompanied housing, please contact the Dormitory Management Office at 226-4000.